Ethical and Procedural Guidelines

 - Bill Rogers, Associate Dean of the Caspersen School of Graduate Studies (Caspersen School Liaison)

-- G. Scott Morgan, Assistant Professor of Psychology (CLA Liaison)
+- Allan Dawson, Assistant Professor of Anthropology (CLA Liaison)

-- Reverend Robb Shoaf, Pastor, United Methodist Church in Madison, External Member
+- Reverend Robb Shoaf, Pastor, United Methodist Church in Madison

 The IRB members have completed the Human Subjects Assurance Training and the Human Participant Protections Education for Research Teams.
 All IRB members have also familiarized themselves with 45 CFR, Subtitle A, Part 46 and The Belmont Report.